Mathematics is fundamental to many aspects of our everyday lives at home, work and even in our leisure activities.

 Our purpose built classrooms are well equipped with interactive whiteboards which enables the department to utilise a wide range of software to make lessons more dynamic and encourage student participation and interest.

 At KS4 all students study GCSE in Mathematics.
 We aim to enable students to achieve their full potential in external examinations so that they can continue to study mathematics further should they wish.
 All students follow a linear course, either with AQA, Edexcel or OCR.
-Students complete two exam papers – Paper 1 (non calculator) and Paper 2 (calculator).
+Students complete three exam papers – Paper 1 (non-calculator), Paper 2 (calculator) and Paper 3 (calculator).
 Students will be entered at either Higher or Foundation level at the end of year 11.